-Previously named Clostridium difficile, Clostridioides difficile (often called C. diff) is a toxin-producing bacteria.
+Clostridioides difficile was previously named Clostridium difficile.
+It is often called C. diff.
+It is a toxin-producing bacterium.
 It forms spores that can live a long time outside the body.
-These spores are not killed by stomach acid and can infect the intestines.
+These spores are not killed by stomach acid.
+They can infect the intestines.

-The bacteria is common.
-Healthy people do not typically become ill.
-Usually, infections follow antibiotic use.
+The bacteria are common.
+They do not typically make healthy people ill.
+Infections usually follow antibiotic use.
 Older adults in hospitals or long-term care facilities are the most vulnerable.
-Watery diarrhea is the most common symptom and can range from mild to severe.
+Watery diarrhea is the most common symptom.
+It can range from mild to severe.
 In rare cases, C. diff infections can be fatal.

-Providers do not typically need to report C. diff cases.
-However, our public health consultants are available to provide information on infection control and prevention.
-For more information, call (253) 798-6410.
+Providers typically do not need to report cases of C. diff.
+For information about infection control and prevention, call (253) 798-6410.